bytefish/bytefish.de/content/blog/face_recognition_service.md

-title: Face Recognition with Android and Python0
+title: Implementing a Face Recognition Web service
-date: 2014-08-02 12:23
+date: 2014-08-16 21:29
-tags: android, java, face detection
+tags: python, flask, facerec
-category: android, computer vision
+category: python, computer vision
 slug: face_recognition_webservice
 author: Philipp Wagner
-summary: Face Detection with the Android Camera.
+summary: Implementing a Face Recognition Web service with Flask.

-# A Face Recognition Webservice #
+# A Face Recognition Web service #

 This article deals with writing a RESTful Web service for Face Recognition.
 It's something a lot of people have asked me for, and it isn't hard to implement with [Python](http://www.python.org).